Ketosis in Cattle (Hyperketonemia)

 What drug is used for ketosis in cattle?

-The most commonly used treatment for ketosis in cattle is propylene glycol, given orally to provide quick energy and help lower ketone levels.
-In more severe cases, intravenous glucose (dextrose) may be used to raise blood sugar rapidly.
-Supportive treatments can include Vitamin B12 or B-complex injections to help the liver convert nutrients into glucose more efficiently.
+Veterinarians most commonly use propylene glycol to treat ketosis in cattle, giving it orally to provide energy and help reduce ketone levels quickly.
+In more serious cases, vets may use intravenous glucose (dextrose) to raise blood sugar quickly.
+They may also give supportive injections like Vitamin B12 or B-complex to help the liver convert nutrients into energy more effectively.

 How do you prevent ketosis in cattle?